This page describes the global settings for YouTrack. These settings are available in the Server Settings section of the Administration menu.

-Enable the RTL support option to align the text input fields and all drop-down lists right-to-left.
+To align the text input fields and all drop-down lists right-to-left, enable the RTL support option.
 For more information, see Right-to-Left Language Support.

 This section provides options that let you set up the keyboard shortcuts scheme.
 You can use the default shortcut scheme or add and use your own customized scheme.
 For more information, see Customize Keyboard Shortcuts.

-To enable access from a site (origin), select and configure either of the following parameters in the REST API section of the page:
+To enable access from a site (origin), select and configure either of the following parameters in the Resource Sharing section of the page: